-Will you be tuning in to a virtual Open Day along with a prospective student?
+Will you be attending an Open Day with a future Edinburgh Napier University student this year?

 Step back and let them take the lead

 Students can bring parents, guardians, friends or any relation they think will be helpful to navigate the Open Day and ask all their top questions.
 But the content on offer is primarily for potential students and future applicants to get an idea of if Edinburgh Napier University will be a good fit for them.

-This can mean wanting to explore the campus in detail with a virtual tour, talking to students about university social life and taking an interest in subject talks.
+This can mean wanting to explore the campus in detail on a guided tour, talking to students about university social life and taking an interest in presentations.